 The first two columns are locked into first position by setting

 colDef.lockPosition=true.
-This means they cannot be moved out of place, including other columns can not be moved around them.
+This means they cannot be moved out of place, and other columns cannot be moved around them.

 The first two columns have the user provided

-locked-colCSS class applied to them to change the background color.
+locked-colCSS class applied to them to change the background colour.

 The sample application listens for column pinned events.
 If any column is pinned,

 then the locked columns are also pinned.
 This is to keep the locked columns at the

 - Clicking Pin Athlete will pin the Athlete column, which will result in locked columns being pinned.

 - Clicking Un-Pin Athlete will un-pin the Athlete column, which will result in locked columns being un-pinned (assuming no other columns are left pinned).